fabiorinaldus399/gcode-tumbnail-generator-for-Simplify3D/README.md

 to select the directory of the openscad.com executable use the argument: --path [path] (default is: "C:\\Program Files\\OpenSCAD\\openscad.com")

-to select the code working directory (the place where the code will save the temporary files): --codepath [path] (the default is the directory where the code is saved)
+to select the code working directory (the place where the code will save the temporary files): --codepath [path] (the default is the current working directory)

 # COMPILE IN EXE
 To compile the python code in a single executable file: